Terms of Service Summary

 - In the event of an unauthorized disclosure of a student's records, CyberStart America will (1) promptly notify Users unless specifically directed not to provide such notification by law enforcement officials.
 Notification shall identify: (i) the date and nature of the unauthorized use or disclosure; (ii) the Private Data used or disclosed; (iii) general description of what occurred including who made the unauthorized use or received the unauthorized disclosure; (iv) what CyberStart America has done or shall do to mitigate any effect of the unauthorized use or disclosure; (v) what corrective action CyberStart America has taken or shall take to prevent future similar unauthorized use or disclosure; and (vi) who at CyberStart America the User can contact.
 CyberStart America will keep the User fully informed until the incident is resolved.

 - CyberStart America will delete or de-identify personal information provided by an educational institution when it is no longer needed, upon expiration or termination of our agreement with an educational institution, with any deletion or de-identification to be completed according to the terms of our agreement with the educational institution, or at the direction or request of the educational institution.

 - CyberStart America agrees to work with educational institution to ensure compliance with FERPA and the Parties will ensure compliance by providing parents, legal guardians or eligible students with the ability to inspect and review student records and to correct any inaccuracies therein as described in statement (4) above.

 - CyberStart America prohibits using personally identifiable information in student records to engage in targeted advertising.

 What if I want more information or I want to complain?

 If at any time you want further information, or you need help understanding what you can and cannot request, or if you want to make a complaint, the Data Protection Officer can help you with this.

-If you still aren't happy with our response you can complain to the Information Commissioners Office.
+If you still aren't happy with our response you can complain to your local data protection authority.